-- 5.1.1.1 In this Manual, the IFA defines the core process for the verification of the club licensing criteria (sporting criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria) and for the control of the correct issuance of a licence to the licence applicants. - 5.1.1.2 The core process is described below and is aimed at: - a) helping the IFA in establishing an appropriate and efficient licensing process according to its needs and organisation; - agreeing on the main requirements that the licensor has to comply with to issue the licence, necessary for entering domestic club competitions; - ensuring that the decision on the granting of the club licence is made by an independent body (LC or LAC); - d) ensuring that the decision-making bodies receive adequate support from the Licensing Administration; - e) ensuring that licence applicants understand and respect the process and deadlines that must be followed to be issued with a licence. - 5.1.1.3 The Licensing Committee must submit to the IFA Board the list of licensed clubs by no later than 31 May 2022.
+- 5.1.1.1 In this Manual, the IFA defines the core process for the verification of the club licensing criteria (sporting criteria, infrastructure criteria, personnel and administrative criteria, legal criteria and financial criteria) thus manage the issuing of licences. - 5.1.1.2 The core process is described below and is aimed at: - a) helping the IFA in establishing an appropriate and efficient licensing process according to its needs and organisation; - b) agreeing on the main requirements that the licensor has to comply with to issue the licence, necessary for entering domestic club competitions; - c) ensuring that the decision on the granting of the club licence is made by an independent body (LC or LAC); - d) ensuring that the decision-making bodies receive adequate support from the Licensing Administration; - e) ensuring that licence applicants understand and respect the process and deadlines that must be followed to be issued with a licence. - 5.1.1.3 The Licensing Committee must submit to the IFA Board the list of licensed clubs by no later than 31 May 2023.